WoodlandGeoEng/fundraiserapp/README.md

 by woodlangGeoEng

 ## This is a simple app with 3 Django models that allows a user to input an order in a fundraising event for a non-profit organization.
 You may use this code, but the creater bears no responsability for outcomes as a result of its use.
-THe app is currently preloaded for a garlic fundraiser, but that can be changed in the model.py file.
+The app is currently preloaded for a garlic fundraiser, but that can be changed in the model.py file.

 The admin tool is the primary means to track and view available items and orders.
 A view form is available for users to enter their contact information and order choice.